AaronHevia/Python_Practice/README.md

 A console project with the practice of conditional statements, logical operators, code blocks and scope.
 The project is a base of a "choose your own adventure" game where the user makes decisions based on questions and scenarios prompted.

 ## Project 4:  Rock, Paper, Scissors
 Here you will play against the computer the game of rock, paper, scissors done in console.
-This project uses the simple practice of randomisation and use of a list.
+This project uses the simple practice of randomisation, choice conversion to an index, and use of a list.